apinf/experimentation-mondays/README.md

 Thus all code results from Experimentation Mondays go under APIOps organization. https://github.com/apiops.
 Members of APIOps organization can create repositories.
 Just create a repository and put all in one place.

 ## Feedback
+After the day every team member is expected to give feedback about the experimentation day.
+Use for purpose build API.
+Use the API via Swagger documentation.
+(Crafting the API is one experiment)